-ATTENDANCE POLICY
+INSTITUTIONAL ATTENDANCE POLICY

-The intensive and practical nature of The Young Americans College of the Performing Arts' course of study requires student attendance and participation in every class session.
-Attendance is recorded and excessive absences may result in grade reductions, academic probation or dismissal from the program.
-Excused absences due to emergencies are permitted.
+The intensive and practical nature of The Young Americans College of the Performing Arts course of study requires student attendance and participation in every class session.
+Excessive absences may result in grade reductions.
+Excessive absence is defined as more than 20% of instructional time; cumulative absences of 30% or more results in a failure of the course.